 Without that, you are basically driving blind.
 And that’s a very scary place to be.

 It’s easy to get caught up in the glamour around entrepreneurship.
 They dream of massive funding rounds, fancy offices in trendy neighborhoods, successful IPOs, designer clothes.

 They get obsessed with new user growth, push their team to the max, and listen more to investors than to their customers.

 It’s easy to get lost along the way.
 I’ve worked for publicly listed companies.
 The pressure to get the numbers right and meet the market’s expectations can be extremely stressful and overwhelming.

 But in the end, what pays off is to build a startup on solid foundations.
 That means putting sustainability and meaningfulness at the center of the business.

 How are you creating a positive impact in your community?
 How are you encouraging diversity?
 How can you improve your environmental footprint?
 Is your company bringing value to the world or is it just creating noise?

 If you’re guilty of any of the above, the good news is that there are simple ways to fix those mistakes.
-Our upcoming online course may be the help you’re looking for.
+Our online course may be the help you’re looking for.